jblocher/mgt6534/README.md

 * Loops and Iterations (9:59)
 * Python Lists (10:57)

-Complete the following sections from FreeCodeCamp.org [Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/) course:
+Also, complete the following sections from FreeCodeCamp.org [Data Analysis with Python](https://www.freecodecamp.org/learn/data-analysis-with-python/) course:

 * Data Analysis Example A (9:20)
 * How to use Jupyter Notebooks Intro (8:47)